curlybracketshq/giovanni.curlybrackets.it/_posts/2015-04-06-a-basic-collaboration-workflow-on-gist.markdown

 Doing so Giorgia updated `hello-world.txt` and committed her changes on her local repository, associated with the remote fork.

-After her changes, log on Giorgia's local repository will look like this:
+After her changes, the log on Giorgia's local repository will look like this:

 ```bash
 giorgia$ git log --pretty=format:"%h - %an, %ar: %s"